-These signs might signal your teen is grappling with severe depression or has become suicidal, and require immediate medical attention.
+These signs might signal your teen is grappling with severe depression or has become suicidal.
+It’s important to seek immediate medical attention.

-To help your teen, start by talking about the symptoms you’ve noticed.
-Focus on objective and verifiable behaviours (“I notice you’ve been spending more time in your room.
-Is everything okay?”) rather than trying to interpret your teen’s mood.
+- Start by talking about the symptoms you’ve noticed.
+Rather than trying to interpret your teen’s mood.
+For example, “I notice you’ve been spending more time in your room.
+Is everything okay?”

-Finally, encourage a healthy lifestyle at home by serving nutritious meals and encouraging physical activity.
+- Finally, encourage a healthy lifestyle at home by serving nutritious meals and encouraging physical activity.
 “Good physical health leads to good mental health, and vice versa,” says Korenblum.
 Invest in a sun lamp for your teen to use in the morning, especially in the winter months.
-“Light exposure is a safe, easy way of mobilizing the same chemicals that antidepressants do, with no side effects,” he says.
+“Light exposure is an easy way to activate the chemicals that antidepressants do, with no side effects,” he says.

 Take care of yourself, too

-Helping someone else grapple with depression can challenge your own mental health.
-If you’re struggling, look into support and self-help groups in your area, such as the Mood Disorders Association of Ontario, and consider parental or family counselling for help.
-Not only will you protect your own wellbeing, but self-care can also help you stay strong and provide the stable support your teen needs.
+Helping someone you love grapple with depression can challenge your own mental health.
+If you’re struggling, look into support and self-help groups in your area.
+And consider parental or family counselling for help.
+This will help you protect your own wellbeing., It can also help you stay strong and provide the stable support your teen needs.